rnc/kde-scripts/README.md

 Utility KDE Scripts
 ===================

-This project contains my KDE scripts that I use to integrate KWallet with SSH and Kerberos automatically.
-They have been tested on KDE 4.7.4 on Fedora F16.
+This project contains various KDE scripts.
+They are for integrating KWallet with SSH and Kerberos automatically, to integrate Firefox downloads with Konsole and a configuration file for Yasp (http://kde-look.org/content/show.php?content=109367).
+They have been tested on KDE 4.7.4 on Fedora F16 and KDE 4.9.5 on Fedora F18.

 Installation
 ------------